 Responsibilities of meeting room users

-- Ross House is open during business hours from 9:00am to 5:00pm on weekdays.
+- Ross House is currently staffed from 10:00am to 3:00pm weekdays.
 For after-hours access, groups will need to use the Unique Booking Access Code that has been emailed with their booking confirmation and booking reminder.
 This 4-digit code is only valid for the duration of your booking.